TEXT-S&P revises Continental Resources outlook to positive

 within its cash flows.

-On Nov.
-6, 2012, Standard & Poor's Ratings Services revised its outlook on
+Nov.
+6 - Standard & Poor's Ratings Services said today it revised its

 The senior unsecured rating remains 'BB+'.
 The recovery rating remains '3',